Celeste González de Bustamante

 Retis, Ph.D., is an associate professor in the School of Journalism.
 She's director of the Master’s in Bilingual Journalism and affiliated faculty with the UA Center for Latin American Studies and the Human Rights Practice Program.
 Her areas of research include Latin America, international migration, diasporas and transnational communities; cultural industries; ethnic media; diversity and the media; Latino media in Europe, North America and Asia; bilingual journalism, journalism studies, and journalism education.

 • Email: email@example.com

 Schwalbe's research focuses on the role of images in shaping ideas and public opinion during the early years of the Cold War, ethical concerns about publishing violent images and the visual framing of the Iraq War on the Internet.
-Director of the UA School of Jounalism since 2018, she launched a science journalism curriculum for the school in 2011.
+A professor and former director of the UA School of Jounalism, she launched a science journalism curriculum for the school in 2011.
 Schwalbe teaches science journalism and editing.

 • Email: firstname.lastname@example.org